 Falling behind on loan payments can be worrying, especially when you’re unsure about how to get back on track.
-But there are plenty of ways you can take control of your finances again, many of which we’ll dive into below.
+But there are plenty of ways to take control of your finances again.

-Our guide offers insights on exactly what happens when you fall behind, while offering top tips on how you can avoid issues in the future.
+Our guide offers insights on what happens if you miss a loan payment, while offering top tips on how you can avoid issues in the future.

-• Credit score damage: missed payments can also negatively impact your credit score, making it difficult for you to be accepted for future credit (or restricting you to less favourable terms).
+- Credit score damage: Missed payments can negatively impact your credit score, making it difficult to be accepted for future credit.
+And if you’re accepted with bad credit, you may be restricted to less favourable terms and interest rates.
+Read our guide on how long missed payments stay on your credit report for more.

-So, with this in mind, you might be thinking, if I can’t pay my debts, what options do I have in the UK?
-Well, don’t fret, as there are a few steps you can take.
+So, you might be thinking, if I can’t pay my debt, can I reduce my monthly loan payments?
+And are there alternative options I can look into?
+Well, there are a few different steps you can take:

 1. Contact the lender

-As your first port of call, you should contact the lender and make them aware of your situation.
-This is key, as you might be able to come to an agreement where you can repay your debt in manageable amounts.
+First, you should contact the lender and make them aware of your situation.
+You might be able to come to an agreement where you can repay your debt in smaller or more manageable instalments.
+Call the lender as soon as possible and explain your situation in detail.
+Reputable lenders should always be sympathetic to your situation, discussing options such as a debt repayment plan or temporary break.

-Even if you’re yet to miss a payment, but are worried you may do so in the future, you should still contact your lender immediately.
-Hopefully, you’ll be able to set up a manageable plan to get you back on track.
+If you’re yet to miss a repayment, but you’re worried that you may struggle to meet future ones, you should still contact your lender immediately.
+Please contact us immediately if you’re a Moneyboat customer and worried about making your next repayment.
+The sooner we speak, the sooner we can set up a manageable plan to help get you back on track.

 2. Debt consolidation

-For more on this topic, make sure to dive into our guide on debt consolidation.
-This offers insights on its benefits as well as its risks, helping you make an informed decision on whether it’s the right option for you.
+For more on this topic, dive into our full debt consolidation guide.
+Explore insights on the potential benefits, as well as the risks.
+That way, you can make an informed decision on whether it’s the right option for you.

 3. Seek free debt advice

-After contacting an organisation, you’ll usually be guided through steps such as creating a budget, prioritising certain debts, and coming up with tailored repayment plans to suit your unique situation.
+After contacting an organisation, they’ll often guide you through steps such as creating a budget, prioritising certain debts, and coming up with tailored repayment plans to suit your situation.

 How can you prevent future issues?